aws-samples/sample-nih-genai-assistant/README.md

 ## Important Disclaimers
 - The stack that these templates create are for demonstration purposes only
-- It should be deployed in a non-production account
+- It should be deployed in a non-production account with no other resources
 - The delete-script associated with the root stack will remove AWS services associated with it
 - The Stack is restricted to a single region in each AWS account
 - The Stack will create resources that will incur costs